 Ovarian Cancer and Cervical Cancer linked to Camp Lejeune water

 Ovarian cancer and Cervical Cancer is a very tragic matter which is even more incomprehensible when it was caused by toxic chemicals such as benzene, vinyl chloride, PCE, TCE and other toxic chemicals in the water at Camp Lejeune.
-Our attorneys aggressively help water contamination victims who suffered from ovarian cancer and cervical cancer from all over the United States.
+Our Camp Lejeune attorneys aggressively help water contamination victims who suffered from ovarian cancer and cervical cancer from all over the United States.
 Any veteran, their family and others who worked or lived at Camp Lejeune before 1988 and received a diagnosis of ovarian cancer or cervical cancer as well as other cancers, harm and diseases may be able to obtain lucrative compensation by way of a Camp Lejeune lawsuit.
 The Camp Lejeune Justice Act of 2022 allows veterans, their family members and others who worked or lived at Camp Lejeune from 1953 through 1987 to file claims for compensation for harm caused by the contaminated water.

 Camp Lejeune water caused cervical cancer